- Interested in prototype railway modelling?

 Why Join the WRMRC?

 Obviously we offer the same major benefit that all other clubs do in building a larger layout than is possible by any individual owner.
-However there are many differences which the WRMRC offers over the traditional model railroad club.
+However there are many differences which we offer over the traditional model railroad club.
 The most important aspect of the WRMRC is that clear and defined goals have been set.
 Having goals and modelling objectives firmly established helps to limit club politics, so we can spend more time modelling, building, operating and having fun.

-The founders of the WRMRC understood that setting a specific railway, era, and location (versus the usual club freelanced theme) would limit membership numbers, yet we continually attract new members that have little interest in CP, Sudbury or the 1970s.
-How?
-There is an attraction to modelling something that is real, or at least was real at some point in the past.
-Regardless of differences in railway interests, all the our members recognize some good reasons for being part of the WRMRC:
+The founders of the WRMRC understood that choosing a specific prototype (versus the usual club freelanced theme) would limit membership numbers.
+Yet we continually attract new members who have little interest in the CPR, northern Ontario or the 1970s.
+Some even model in different scales.
+Why do they join?
+There is an attraction to modelling something that is real, or was real at some point in the past.
+Also having a set plan with definite goals produces a number of positive qualities:

 - Clear goals and set standards result in a superior layout, both in operation and appearance.

-- Without such standards construction becomes haphazard and unmotivated.
+- With such standards construction becomes well-ordered and motivated.

-- No conflicts in modelling direction regardless of changes in membership.
+- No conflicts in modelling direction, and a marked reduction in club ‘politics’.

-- Dedication of members to the good of the club, versus any individuals imposing their interests on others.
+- Dedication of members to the good of the group and layout in general.

 - Accomplishing common objectives leads to good feelings.

-Aside from the club’s modelling efforts, the WRMRC hosts regular operating sessions which involves duplicating the operations of the CP Rail Sudbury Division.
-Trains are operated with 2-man crews (engineman & conductor), and communicate between themselves and isolated dispatchers via radio.
+Aside from the club’s modelling efforts, the WRMRC hosts regular prototype-inspired operating sessions.
+Not certain what that means?
+Think of it as a giant role-playing game like Dungeons & Dragons; but instead of wizards and dungeon masters we have dispatchers and yard masters, and our playing pieces move on their own too.
+Our trains are operated with 2-man crews (engineman & conductor), and communicate between themselves and isolated dispatchers via radio.
 Real freight and passenger schedules are followed, along with proper blocking of freight traffic between trains.
-Freight delivery is governed by a car-card and waybill system which mimics the prototypical generation of traffic by railway customers.
-In short, the Sudbury Division is operated as a miniature transportation system.
+Freight delivery is governed by a car-card and waybill system which mimics the real-life generation of traffic by railway customers.
+In short, the CP Sudbury Division is operated as a miniature transportation system.

 Additional benefits to joining the WRMRC include the opportunity to build, kitbash, paint and weather models with the help and guidance from our more experienced modellers, along with access to the club’s professional painting facilities.